methodgames/methodgames.github.io/roleplay.md

     - Decaying bases are not PVP zones.
 - Killed players:
     - Players killed outside of a PVP zone are not lootable but are responsible for getting back to their own body.
+    - Backpacks should not be looted or picked up outside of a PVP zone.
-    - Players who have hit the Patrol Helicopter and die to it are lootable until the Patrol Helicopter leaves or all of the boxes have been looted; you cannot kill other players who are trying to take the Patrol Helicopter down.
+    - Players who have hit the Patrol Helicopter and die to it are lootable until the Patrol Helicopter leaves (if not taken down); you cannot kill other players who are actively trying to take the Patrol Helicopter down.

 <a name="PVP / Monument">
 </a>